 She maketh herself coverings of tapestry; her clothing is silk and purple.Proverbs 31:22

-Handsome, thank you for the love and sacrifice you’ve lavished on me these past twelve years, and all the ways you will continue to do so throughout the rest of our life together.
+To my husband on our anniversary, thank you for the love and sacrifice you’ve lavished on me these past twelve years, and all the ways you will continue to do so throughout the rest of our life together.

-We made a great team.
+Because we made a great team.
 And we still do.
 And we always will.

 Or subscribe to our Weekly Newsletter below!